SpecFlowOSS/SpecFlow/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 ## Using Page Objects

-The SpecFlow extension is also bundled with the skeleton code needed to write your step definitions (bindings).
 Since we are using Page Object Patterns we are **not** adding our UI automation directly here, instead you introduce the Page Object class so you can use it in your bindings.

 Here is a snippet of the code used in the step definition file.
 Note the introduction of *calculatorPageObject* and *Browserdriver* in the automatically generated code skeleton: